mdangiolo89/A-yeast-living-ancestor-reveals-the-origin-of-genomic-introgressions/README.md

 # Mapping LOH and introgressions’ boundaries
-This folder contains the reference genomes used in this paragraph of the manuscript, their annotations, their subtelomeric coordinates and a list of reliable markers used to define loss-of-heterozygosity (LOH) regions in the living ancestor and introgression regions in the Alpechin, Brazilian bioethanol, Mexican agave and French Guyana clades.
+This folder contains the reference genomes used in this paragraph of the manuscript, their subtelomeric coordinates and a list of reliable markers used to define loss-of-heterozygosity (LOH) regions in the living ancestor and introgression regions in the Alpechin, Brazilian bioethanol, Mexican agave and French Guyana clades.
 Pan-introgression maps for all the clades are also provided.

 # Variant calling and SNVs analysis